yukaitung/lgdxrobot-docs/content/cloud/getting-started/_index.md

 weight: 3
 ---

-This section explains how to set up LGDXRobot Cloud, configure the map and workflow, and then start your first automation job.
+This section explains how to set up LGDXRobot Cloud, configure the map and workflow, and then start the first automation job.
 This tutorial is suitable for both physical and simulated robots, and it uses the LGDXRobot2 Docker image.

 ## Prerequisites